Who we are

 Financial crimes barrister

-Jon is a former senior detective who led the Metropolitan Police’s Proceeds of Corruption Unit and was latterly joint-head of the International Corruption Unit, NCA from 2009 and 2016.
+Jon Benton is a former senior detective who led the Metropolitan Police’s Proceeds of Corruption Unit and was latterly joint-head of the International Corruption Unit, NCA from 2009 and 2016.
 He started tracing assets in 1998 and served for 25 years.
 He is the founder and director of Intelligent Sanctuary, a fast-paced tech start up using language and data platforms to revolutionise asset tracing.

 Dr Nicholas Lord

-Nick is Professor of Criminology at Manchester University who has research expertise in white collar and corporate crimes, as well as the organisation of serious crime for financial gain.
+Dr Nicholas Lord is Professor of Criminology at Manchester University who has research expertise in white collar and corporate crimes, as well as the organisation of serious crime for financial gain.

-Helena is an Associate Fellow of the Royal United Services Institute Centre for Financial Crime and Security Studies and a consultant on anti-money laundering and asset confiscation in the UK.
+Helena Wood is an Associate Fellow of the Royal United Services Institute Centre for Financial Crime and Security Studies and a consultant on anti-money laundering and asset confiscation in the UK.
 Prior to entering consultancy, Helena held positions in the National Crime Agency, HM Treasury and the Charity Commission.